GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 Programs that read record-by-record must be aware of what the current record represents.
-Given the presence of headers, data gaps, NaN-record, etc., the developer will want to check the status after reading the next record.
+Given the presence of headers, data gaps, NaN-record, etc., the developer may want to check the status after reading the current record.
 The internal i/o status mode can be interrogated with the function

 .. _GMT_Status_IO: